W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

-These Ward identities enjoyed by free-field correlation functions are very strong constraints put on them, translating in concrete terms the symmetries of the model.
-We now explain how additional comprehension of the representation theory of $W$-algebras can make this even more explicit and should give rise to a Fuchsian differential equation satisfied by a family of such correlation functions.
-For this we focus on the case where the underlying Lie algebra is $\g=B_2$, in which case we first provide some new results concerning the representation theory of the associated $W$-algebra (that we denote here $\mc WB_2$).
+The Ward identities satisfied by free-field correlation functions are very constraining, and translate in concrete terms the symmetries of the model.
+We now explain how additional comprehension of the representation theory of $W$-algebras provides additional constraints on them.
+For this we focus on the case where the underlying Lie algebra is $\g=B_2$, in which case we first provide some new results concerning the representation theory of the associated $W$-algebra (that we denote here $\mc WB_2$) and explain how this leads to integrability properties for Dotsenko-Fateev integrals associated to $B_2$.